Introduction to the Numerous Cassava Products (47 By-Products)

 What is cassava made?

-Cassava is made from the roots of the cassava plant, which are high in starch and can be processed into various products such as mentioned above.
+Cassava is made from the roots of the cassava plant, which are high in starch and can be processed into various products, such as those mentioned above.

 Final Word from Cassava Pathway